 What is the difference between a walk-in pantry and a butler's pantry?

-There isn't a huge difference is the look of a walk-in and a butler's pantry and, similar to larders, the terms are often used interchangeably.
+The truth is, there isn't a huge difference between a walk-in pantry and a butler's pantry – both look very similar.
+And, like larders, the terms are often used interchangeably.

 That said, there is one main difference.
 While a pantry of any size is meant to be dedicated to food storage, a butler's pantry would contain more practical, prepping elements.
 Appliances such as coffee machines, mixers and sinks would be associated with a butler's pantry rather than a walk-in pantry.